MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 Zoom collaboration data adds meaningful collaboration metrics from Zoom meeting reports that complement existing metrics used in Workplace Analytics.
 This analysis is included in the existing [wpa R package](../tutorials/wpa-r-package.md), which is an open-source repository of more than 100 functions that provide pre-built analyses.

 This integration tool enables you to analyze unscheduled collaboration that occurs in Zoom.
 As an analyst, you can download the Zoom collaboration metrics either as a standalone .csv file or as a Ways of working assessment input file.
 You can then use the Zoom integration version of the [Ways of working assessment Power BI template](../tutorials/power-bi-collab-assess.md) to analyze a combination of Zoom and Microsoft 365 collaboration data in Power BI.

-This analysis can help leaders and analysts get a richer, more complete picture of collaboration patterns within their organization.
+This analysis helps leaders and analysts get a richer, more complete picture of collaboration patterns within their organization.
+See [Zoom metrics](#zoom-metrics) for a complete list of the type of metrics used for analysis of Zoom collaboration activity.

 ![Zoom Power BI dashboard data](../images/wpa/use/zoom-pbi-data.png)

-## Zoom metrics

-**Core metrics**

-* Zoom Unscheduled call hours
-* Zoom Scheduled call hours
-* Zoom Total call hours
-* Zoom Meetings
-* Zoom Unscheduled Meetings
-* Zoom Scheduled Meetings
-* Zoom After hours in unscheduled calls
-* Zoom After hours in scheduled calls

-**Supplementary metrics**

-* Zoom Unscheduled call hours 30 minutes or less
-* Zoom Unscheduled call hours 31 to 59 minutes
-* Zoom Unscheduled call hours 1 hour
-* Zoom Unscheduled call hours 1 to 2 hours
-* Zoom Unscheduled call hours more than 2 hours
-* Zoom Unscheduled call hours 2 attendees
-* Zoom Unscheduled call hours 3 to 8 attendees
-* Zoom Unscheduled call hours 9 to 18 attendees
-* Zoom Unscheduled call hours 19 or more attendees

 ## Demonstrations

 This self-serve, open-source toolkit requires a one-time installation of the R package by your Zoom Admin and Workplace Analytics Analyst.